Clavum/simple_framework/README.md

 }
 ```

-The code generator will create a "modifier" named the same as the **Entity**, but in lower camel
+The code generator will create a globally available "modifier" named the same as the **Entity**, but
-case.
-For the `CounterEntity` above, it would generate a modifier named `counterEntity`.
-You
+in lower camel case.
+For the `CounterEntity` above, it would generate a modifier named
-can use this modifier to quickly access and modify the values in the **Entity**.
+`counterEntity`.
+You can use this modifier to quickly access and modify entity values.
 For example:

 ```
-print(counterEntity.counter); //0
+print(counterEntity.counter); // "0"
 counterEntity.counter++;

+// ...some code far away:

-print(counterEntity.counter); //1
+print(counterEntity.counter); // "1"
 ```

+**Note:** This "modifier" does not hold any state; both it and the `CounterEntity` model are
+immutable.
+The only state preserving class in the framework is the **Repository** which holds the
+current **Entities**.
+Getting a value from the modifier is a shortcut for getting the value from
+the **Entity** in the **Repository**.
+Setting a value is a shortcut for setting the **Entity** in
+the **Repository** to be a copy of the current **Entity** with the new value.

 More on this later!
+(When I write more documentation, that is.)

 ### ViewModel